How to Increase Your Metabolism Without Pills or Boosters

 2. Eat complex, nutrient-dense foods

-You might have noticed that you feel hungry soon after eating a doughnut, but you tend to feel fuller, longer after eating a balanced meal (aka lots of vegetables and moderate protein).
+You might have noticed that you feel hungry soon after eating a doughnut, but you tend to feel fuller, longer after eating a balanced meal (aka lots of vegetables, quality fats and moderate protein).
 That’s because of a phenomenon known as the thermic effect of food, according to Robles.
 Your body has to burn calories to process and digest food.
 “The more complex the food is, the more your body has to work.
 Cheap processed foods full of simple sugars are easy for your body to metabolize, leading to a high calorie intake with minimal nutrition,” Robles says.

 The takeaway?
 Eat minimally processed, whole foods as often as possible.
-The Bulletproof Diet is a great place to start.

 3. Don’t stay in a caloric deficit forever

-Restrictive diets teach people to severely limit their calories, but weight loss isn’t that simple.
+Restrictive diets teach people to severely limit their calories, but weight management isn’t that simple.
 When you restrict calories for too long, your body responds by slowing down your metabolism.
 “Your body doesn’t care about weight loss.
 It only cares about survival,” Robles says.
 “A caloric deficit resembles a possible famine.
 In order to compensate, your body slows down its metabolism to expend fewer calories.”

 That means caloric restriction can actually work against you in the long-term.
 There are many different ways to manage your weight, but few methods are quite as effective as eating nutrient-dense whole foods, avoiding processed foods and moving your body.
 These tips are old standards for a reason: They help form a meaningful foundation for you to feel your best.